 Adventure in Outback NSW

-Enjoy a paddleboat down the mighty Darling River from the heritage towns of Bourke, Wilcannia and Wentworth.
-Tour more spectacular waterways in the Paroo-Darling National Park, an area of outstanding beauty where you can swim, kayak and relax by Peery Lake or settle down for the night at Coach and Horses.
+Take a paddle boat down the Darling River, and discover the heritage river port towns of Bourke, Walgett and Tilpa.
+Tour more waterways in the Paroo-Darling National Park, an area of outstanding beauty, where you can swim, kayak and relax by Peery Lake, or pitch a tent at the Coach and Horses campground.

 Sturt’s Steps Touring Route follows in the footsteps of explorer Charles Sturt and his team as they searched in vain for an inland sea.
 Further south, you can climb the huge red dunes at Perry Sandhills near Wentworth, used as a bombing range during WWII.

 The historic and colourful mining town of Lightning Ridge is home to the rare black opal.
 At The Big Opal, take a tour of a working opal mine or try your hand at fossicking.
 The White Cliffs area is another legendary opal mining region, equally famous for its cool, all-white underground living.

 NSW TrainLink’s Xplorer trains connect Broken Hill with Sydney and other Outback NSW towns including Nyngan, Cobar, Wilcannia and Menindee.
 Regional Express Airlines operates daily flights between Sydney and Broken Hill.
 You can also fly to Moree and Dubbo.
 As well as camping, you’ll also find lodges and homesteads, such as Mungo Lodge near Mungo National Park.